 As I outlined, Pekina ASA could never be of the Thoroughbred breed, not by any standard, at any time--she did not even race.
 Does that make her a lesser horse?
 Heck no!
 She is a fabulous foundation mare, of the highest quality, but she is an American Saddle Horse mare, not an English Thoroughbred mare, and the loss is theirs.
 We need to wake up and celebrate the fantastic breeds we in America created.
 There is nothing shameful about being American bred and developed, all of our horse breeds are more than a match in quality for any developed in any country at any time.

-All the pedigrees and analysis done on this entire site is via what we call Tesio Methods, which are statistically proven dominance indicators from specific pedigree patterns and designs, you will find an outline on how to use them on understanding pedigrees.
+All the pedigrees and analysis done on this entire site is via what we call Tesio Methods, which are statistically proven dominance indicators from specific pedigree patterns and designs.
 Full explanation of these practices is provided, step by step, plus you will find an example of another Saddlebred that was a successful dressage sire (Flight Time Gold SB) in North American Sport Horse Breeder.]